 321 Intermediate Printmaking.
-S. Continued exploration of the printmaking media with an emphasis on the development of visual ideas.
+F and S. Continued exploration of the printmaking media with an emphasis on the development of visual ideas.
 The student may continue with the medium chosen during the first semester or experiment with another.
 Materials fee.
 Prerequisite: 320.
 Mr. C. S. Overvoorde.

 322 Advanced Printmaking.
-S. A further investigation of the printmaking media allowing students to develop the unique qualities of a particular medium or combination of media in relation to their own visual ideas.
+F and S. A further investigation of the printmaking media allowing students to develop the unique qualities of a particular medium or combination of media in relation to their own visual ideas.
 Materials fee.
 Prerequisite: 321.
 Mr. C. S. Overvoorde.

 325 Introduction to Painting.
 F and S. An introduction to the use of the paint medium, primarily using acylic paints, emphasizing techniques, materials, and visual communication.
 The course includes a history of the media and of its technical development.
 Prerequisite: 210 or permission of the instructor.
-Mr. C. S. Overvoorde, Ms. C. Vermeulen.
+Mr. C. S. Overvoorde.

 326 Intermediate Painting.
 F and S. A further study of painting technique and its practice placing an emphasis on the relationship between concept and process.
 Students will study twentieth-century art in relation to their own production.
 Prerequisite: 325.
-Mr. C. S. Overvoorde, Ms. C. Vermeulen.
+Mr. C. S. Overvoorde.

 327 Advanced Painting.
 F and S. A continuation of 326 with a primary concern for developing each student's skills and individual approach to painting.
 Prerequisite: 326.
-Mr. C. S. Overvoorde, Ms. C. Vermeulen.
+Mr. C. S. Overvoorde.

-350 Visual Communications I - Graphic Design.
-Introduces graphic design as a problem-solving approach to visual communication.
-Emphasis on learning the process of conveying visual information with meaning and purpose.
-Typography, illustration, and photography are utilized to develop visual problem-solving methodologies which stimulate creativity and innovation.
+350 Computer-Aided Design I. F and S. Introduction to the synthetic relationship of Macintosh software to graphic design as a problem-solving approach to visual communication.
+Emphasis on learning to integrate visual literacy with software dexterity in order to present information with meaning and purpose.
+Typography, illustration and photography are utilized to develop visual problem-solving methodologies which stimulate creativity and innovation.
 Sequentially selected projects are designed to develop visual vocabulary and encourage innate creative potential.
-Prerequisite: Art 205 or permission of instructor.
-Mr. F. Speyers fully formulated to demonstrate the synergistic integration of art and typography.
+Prerequisite: Permission of the instructor; art majors must have completed Art 209.
+Mr. F. Speyers.

+351 Computer-Aided Design II.
+F and S. Investigate late 20th Century practices in publishing: How to translate effectively linear print information for an increasingly visually-oriented society.
+Applicable Macintosh software is utilized to demonstrate and formulate the synergistic integration of art and typography.
 Experimentation and personal style are encouraged.
-Studio projects include magazine formula and format, direct mail, 3-D point of purchase packaging, book jacket design, corporate identity and space advertisements.
+Studio projects include magazine formula and format, direct mail, 3-Dimensional point of purchase, book jackets, corporate identity, space advertisements and pro bono projects.
 Prerequisite: Art 350 or permission of the instructor.
 Mr. F. Speyers.